kush-45107/Elite-Tech-Internship/README.md

 # Elite Tech Internship (Data Analytics Track)

-This repository contains the four tasks I completed as part of the Elite Tech Intern Data Analytics Internship.
+This repository contains the three tasks that I completed as part of the Elite Tech Intern Data Analytics Internship.

 ## 📂 Tasks